Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Introduction

 To fill this void, this paper proposes a novel and comprehensive graph-based framework for hierarchical time series clustering and forecasting.
 Our approach unifies hierarchical time series processing, graph pooling operators, and graph-based neural forecasting methods.
-This results in a learning architecture for multi-step ahead forecasting operating at different levels of aggregation.
-Hierarchical and relational structures are embedded as inductive biases into the processing by exploiting neural message passing~\cite{gilmer2017neural} and graph pooling~\cite{grattarola2022understanding} operators; a differentiable projection step guarantees coherency of the predictions w.r.t. the hierarchical structure.
-The proposed methodology, named \gls{method} can propagate representations and ensure the coherency of the predictions with both pre-defined and learned hierarchical constraints.
-In the latter case, the forecast combination mechanism is learned in a self-supervised manner, by exploiting the accuracy of the forecasts as a learning signal and the graph topology as a regularization mechanism.
+This results in a learning architecture for multi-step ahead forecasting operating at different levels of spatial resolution.
+Hierarchical and relational structures are embedded as inductive biases into the processing by exploiting neural message passing~\cite{gilmer2017neural} and graph pooling~\cite{grattarola2022understanding} operators.
+The proposed methodology, named \gls{method} can propagate representations along the hierarchical structure and ensure the coherency of predictions w.r.t.\ aggregation constraints.
+In particular, we focus on settings where the hierarchical structure is not given but learned directly from data.
+In this scenario, the forecast recombination mechanism is trained in a self-supervised manner, by exploiting the forecasting accuracy at different levels as a learning signal and the graph topology as a regularization mechanism.
+In other words, time series clusters are learned while maximizing the forecasting accuracy w.r.t.\ the corresponding aggregated time series.
+This provides an additional learning signal to the clustering procedure.

-Our main novel contributions are as follows. \begin{itemize}[leftmargin=1.5em] \item The introduction of a methodology to embed hierarchical constraints as inductive biases in graph-based forecasting architectures~[Sec.~\ref{sec:hierarchical-forecasting}]. \item A methodological framework, based on graph pooling, to learn a proper hierarchical structure directly from data by clustering the input time series~[Sec.~\ref{sec:end-to-end-cbaf}]. \item An end-to-end learning architecture incorporating the above components in a time series forecasting model~[Sec.~\ref{sec:hierarchical-forecasting}, \ref{sec:end-to-end-cbaf}, \ref{sec:forecasting-reconciliation}]. \end{itemize} \gls{method} is extensively validated on relevant benchmarks~[Sec.~\ref{sec:experiments}].
+Our main novel contributions are: \begin{itemize} \item the introduction of a methodology to embed hierarchical constraints as inductive biases in graph-based forecasting architectures~(Sec.~\ref{sec:hierarchical-forecasting}); \item a methodological framework, based on graph pooling, to learn a proper hierarchical structure directly from data by clustering the input time series~(Sec.~\ref{sec:end-to-end-cbaf}); \item an end-to-end learning architecture incorporating the above components in a time series forecasting model~(Sec.~\ref{sec:hierarchical-forecasting}, \ref{sec:end-to-end-cbaf}, \ref{sec:forecasting-reconciliation}). \end{itemize} \gls{method} is extensively validated on relevant benchmarks~(Sec.~\ref{sec:experiments}).
 Besides achieving state-of-the-art forecasting accuracy, we show that our approach can be used as a self-supervised architecture to learn meaningful cluster assignments.